 Possible intermediate metabolizer |

-An individual carrying ONE uncertain/unknown function allele and ONE no function allele |
+ONE uncertain/unknown function allele and ONE no-function allele |

 Increased risk of thiopurine-related leukopenia, neutropenia, and myelosuppression. |